henriiquematheus/henriiquematheus/README.md

 ## 👨🏻‍💻 About me
 I am a Information Systems student, aiming to become a FullStack developer.
-Currently, I am more focused on Java for the backend and React/Angular for the frontend.<br/>
+Currently, I am more focused on Java for the backend and React/Angular for the frontend<br/>
-I will be updating the projects done.
+I will be updating the projects done 💻

 ## 🛠 Skills